What is timber transport?

 What we’re doing

-In line with the Forestry Strategy, we’re committed to supporting timber haulage best practice.
-We’re partaking in projects which minimise the environmental and social impact of timber miles.
+In line with our Forestry Strategy, we’re committed to supporting timber haulage best practice and taking part in projects which minimise the environmental and social impact of timber miles.

 Strategic Timber Transport Fund

 The Strategic Timber Transport Fund is available to projects that minimise the impact of timber transportation on Scotland's fragile rural and public roads.
-Projects to date have included the development of forest roads that bypass communities, the development of boat and rail haulage facilities and the upgrading of vital public roads.
+Projects to date include:

-- The Strategic Timber Transport Scheme provides funding to projects that support sustainable transport of timber in rural areas of Scotland.
+- The Strategic Timber Transport Scheme gives funding to projects that support sustainable transport of timber in rural areas of Scotland.

 - The TimberLINK Service moves timber by sea on the west coast of Scotland, removing nearly one million lorry miles a year from Scottish roads.

-You can share ideas and best practice with regional timber transport groups and the wider forest industry on the timber transport forum.
+Visit the timber transport forum to share ideas and best practice with regional timber transport groups and the wider forest industry.